 We cannot accept hard-copy materials.
 Thank you!

 After researching opportunities in the Dominican Republic, HOPE decided to partner with an existing organization, Esperanza International, in May 2005.
 Though structurally distinct organizations, HOPE and Esperanza are like-minded in our commitment to holistic development with a special emphasis on church partnerships and spiritual growth.
-Many HOPE supporters first experience Christ-centered microenterprise development firsthand through an Experience HOPE Trip to visit Esperanza clients in the Dominican Republic.
+Many HOPE supporters experience Christ-centered economic development firsthand through an Experience HOPE Trip to visit Esperanza clients in the Dominican Republic.

 HOPE provides loans to people in poverty regardless of race, religion, gender, age, sexual orientation, or marital status.
 There is no financial benefit or preferential treatment associated with conversion to faith in Christ.